iamseeley/falbulous-minimovie/README.md

 ## Reproduce
 1. Clone this repository.
 2. Install dependencies: `npm install`.
-3. Add Fal's environment variables: 'FAL_KEY'
+3. Add fal's environment variables: 'FAL_KEY'
 3. Run the app: `npm run dev`.

 **I had to downgrade ffmpeg to version 0.12.6 for it to work with Next.js / Vercel**